airshipit/shipyard/docs/source/client_user_guide.rst

   with Shipyard, perhaps by using the CLI.
 The operator loads ``configdocs`` which are a product of the definition step.
-These ``configdocs`` are declarative set of YAML documents using a format compatible with Deckhand_ and containing information usable by the other UCP components.
+These ``configdocs`` are declarative set of YAML documents using a format compatible with Deckhand_ and containing information usable by the other Airship components.

 The interaction with Shipyard could happen as follows::